 - BTV is primarily a vector borne virus.
 Transmission and distribution of BTV depends on the density of animal reservoirs, presence of amplifying hosts, and suitable Culicoides vector activity.
-Other modes of transmission are epidemiologically insignificant. - Australia has many serotypes of BTV but some remain exotic. - Australia's BTV status is important for export certification. - BTV may be transmitted through semen in infected ruminants. - BTV activity increases seasonally, generally during summer and autumn, when climatic factors promote vector activity, spread and efficiency of transmission. - Domestic cattle play an important role in local disease transmission.
-Wild ruminants may have a role in maintenance of BTV within a geographic space. - Clinical disease and production of antibodies have been reported in non-domestic bovidae (including those in zoos) however, a distinct epidemiological role for non-domestic bovidae has not been identified. - Infection results in viraemia of up to 60 days, followed by natural, long term immunity to that serotype.
-There is no recognised carrier state.
+Other modes of transmission are epidemiologically insignificant. - Australia has many serotypes of BTV but some remain exotic. - Australia's BTV status is important for export trade, including the absence of specific serotypes of BTV. - BTV may be transmitted through semen in infected ruminants. - BTV activity increases seasonally, generally during summer and autumn, when climatic factors promote vector activity, spread and efficiency of transmission. - Domestic cattle play an important role in local disease transmission.
+Wild ruminants may have a role in maintenance of BTV within a geographic space.

-- There is no cross-protection between serotype infections or vaccinations. - Control is difficult and prevention relies primarily on sourcing virus-free animals.
-Country freedom, or seasonal freedom, and use of molecular and serological tests may aid this process. - Zoo bovids are sourced from and maintained in facilities that have health monitoring programs and are under veterinary supervision. - The quarantine facilities used in zoo pre-export quarantine and post-arrival quarantine are not vector proof.
+- Clinical disease and production of antibodies have been reported in non-domestic bovidae (including those in zoos) however, a distinct epidemiological role for non-domestic bovidae has not been identified. - Infection results in viraemia of up to 60 days, followed by natural, long term immunity to that serotype.
+There is no recognised carrier state. - There is no cross-protection between serotype infections or vaccinations. - Control is difficult and prevention relies primarily on sourcing virus-free animals.
+Country freedom, or seasonal freedom, and use of molecular and serological tests may aid this process. - Zoo bovids are sourced from and maintained in facilities that have health monitoring programs and are under veterinary supervision. - The quarantine facilities used in zoo pre-export quarantine and post-arrival quarantine are not necessarily vector proof.

-Accordingly and based on the preceding information risk management measures for zoo bovidae are warranted.
+Based on the preceding information, disease specific risk management measures for BTV are warranted for live zoo bovids and their semen.

-Australia's proposed risk management measures for BTV for live zoo bovidae are:
+Australia's disease specific biosecurity measures for BTV in live zoo bovidae are: